PaulWThi/RPNCalculator/README.md

 #### Xcode

 Xcode is Apple's integrated development environment for macOS.
-Though we technically don't have to use it to run the code, Xcode comes with some **required** libraries to build the this Command Line Application.
+Though we technically don't have to use it to run the code, Xcode comes with some **required** libraries to build this Command Line Application.
 This project uses the latest version of [Xcode](https://developer.apple.com/xcode/resources/).

 #### Xcode Command Line Tools (Xcode-select)